awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.migration.md

-# Migrating Your Application from a Legacy Container Type<a name="using-features.migration"></a>
+# Migrating Your Application from a Legacy Platform Version<a name="using-features.migration"></a>

-If you have deployed an Elastic Beanstalk application that uses a legacy container type, you should migrate your application to a new environment using a non\-legacy container type so that you can get access to new features\.
-If you are unsure whether you are running your application using a legacy container type, you can check in the Elastic Beanstalk console\.
-For instructions, see [To check if you are using a legacy container type](#using-features.migration-proc)\.
+If you have deployed an Elastic Beanstalk application that uses a legacy platform version, you should migrate your application to a new environment using a non\-legacy platform version so that you can get access to new features\.
+If you are unsure whether you are running your application using a legacy platform version, you can check in the Elastic Beanstalk console\.
+For instructions, see [To check if you are using a legacy platform version](#using-features.migration-proc)\.

-## What new features are legacy containers missing?<a name="using-features.migration.missing"></a>
+## What new features are legacy platform versions missing?<a name="using-features.migration.missing"></a>

 Legacy platforms do not support the following features:
 + Configuration files, as described in the [Advanced Environment Customization with Configuration Files \(`.ebextensions`\)](ebextensions.md) topic